-Alumni & Career Services
+Alumni and Career Services

 The University of Idaho Alumni Association exists to foster and coordinate the support of alumni and friends of the university in strengthening the academic, research, service, and leadership-building programs of the institution.
 It also provides individual alumni services to its non-dues paying members throughout the world.